How many academic references are required?

 How do I provide references?

 When you complete your application you are asked to provide referee contact details, including a valid email address.
-We will email your referee(s) directly with a link to a portal to submit your reference.
+The system will contact your referee(s) directly with a link to a reference portal to submit your reference.
 Please make sure your referee contact details are correct before submitting your application.
 We only accept references that come directly from the referee.
 We do not allow applicants to upload references with their application.
 The reference link will expire after 60 days but you can send a new link in the Applicant Portal.

 We do recommend that you contact your referees prior to nomination to ensure that they are willing and able to write a reference for you and to let them know to expect an email from Warwick.

 When applying for a PGCE course via the Department of Education (DFE) application form you will need to provide details of two referees.
 Referees will only be contacted to request a reference if you are successful in being made an offer.

 The DFE will contact referees directly with details of how to upload a reference to the DFE system.
 Once a reference has been received DFE will contact Warwick confirming a reference has been added to your application.

 Should you need to amend any referee details after submitting your application this should be done via DFE ApplyLink opens in a new window.

 My referee did not receive the reference request - can you resend the link?